At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience in refrigeration maintenance, particularly with supermarket systems.
 Include specific examples of your work with CO2 refrigeration pack equipment and any preventative maintenance tasks you've performed.

 Craft a Strong Cover Letter: Write a cover letter that addresses the key responsibilities and qualifications mentioned in the job description.
-Emphasise your SVQ/NVQ Level 3 qualification and City and Guilds 2079-1 FGas Category 1 certification, along with your willingness to participate in the on-call rota.
+Emphasise your SVQ/NVQ Level 3 qualification and any additional certifications like City and Guilds 2079-1 FGas Category 1.

 How to prepare for a job interview at Randstad Delivery (GBS)